aviiiiiii/Xalts_QA_Engineer_Assignment/README.md

 I have written the automated testcases for the Sign-Up, Sign-In and Sign-Out scenarios, covering all the positive and negative scenarios.

-I have used pytest with page object model and pytest-html report
+I have used pytest with page object model and pytest-html report and also the zip file has the same implemented with Java and Cucumber

 List of automted testcases are
 1. Sign-Up